 Your passport should be valid for at least six months beyond the period of stay.
+It is advised to have at least one blank page.
 Please be sure to fill out the "Emergency Next of Kin" section in your passport.

 British and European Citizens travelling to Turkey for tourist or business purposes are generally able to travel without a visa for visits of up to 90 days in any 180 days.

 In general, US, Canadian and other non-European citizens need a visa to enter Turkey unless entering and travelling solely by cruise ship.
 With an approved eVisa, you can then spend up to 90 days in Turkey.